jhamlet/node-sake/README.md

    -V, --version             Print the version of sake and exit.
    -h, --help                Print this help information and exit.

-Sake searches the current directory, and all parent directories, for a Sakefile, unless --no-search is specified.
-Otherwise, if defined and --no-system is not set, it searches paths in the SAKE_PATH environment variable.
+If a Sakefile is not specified, sake searches the current directory, and all parent directories, for one (unless -N, --no-search is set).
+Otherwise, if the SAKE_PATH environment variable is defined it searches those path(s) (unless -G, --no-system is set).

-If found through normal searching, and not in SAKE_PATH, sake changes the process current working directory to the directory of the found Sakefile, otherwise it stays where it was run from.
+If specified, or found through normal searching (not in SAKE_PATH(s)), sake changes the process' current working directory to the directory of the found Sakefile (unless -C, --no-chdir is set), otherwise it stays where it was run from.

-Sake then invokes the specified TASK, or the "default" one.
+Sake then invokes the specified TASKNAME, or the "default" one.

 Sakefile can be one of "Sakefile", or "sakefile", with an optional extension of ".js", or ".coffee".
-(If you wan't to run a coffe-script file though, you will have to use the ".coffee" extension.)
 ~~~

 ### Dependencies ###